 The District Board of Ministry wants to emphasize/renew the thought that the local church and local pastor are significant keys to effective ministerial development on the district.
 Rather than largely a district responsibility, it is mainly a local church responsibility to identify, evaluate, encourage, hold accountable, support, challenge, develop, test and approve those called into ministry in the Church of the Nazarene.
 The Board of Ministry counts on the churches/pastors taking that responsibility seriously.
 With that in mind, the Board urges local pastors and church boards to be active in the process for developing ministers and careful in their recommendations.

-It is also for this reason that the Board of Ministry has implemented a requirement that every Local Minister and District Minister be in a covenant relationship with a Local Advisor who is an ordained minister in the Church of the Nazarene.
+It is also for this reason that the Board of Ministry has implemented a requirement that every Local Minister and District Minister be in a covenant relationship with a Local Mentor who is an ordained minister in the Church of the Nazarene.
 This is likely to be their lead/senior pastor, but may also be an ordained staff member or retired minister.
-A licensed minister should seek to enter this covenant relationship with their Advisor and ask her or him to complete an annual Local Advisor’s Report.
+A licensed minister should seek to enter this covenant relationship with their Mentor and ask her or him to complete an annual Local Mentor’s Report.

 The Board deeply appreciates and counts on the involvement of the District’s pastors and churches in this process.
 Below you will find helpful explanatory documents, covenants and reports.

 Each year the District Board of Ministry holds interviews for those seeking a District Minister’s License- for a first-time license and for license renewal- as well as Year of Mentoring and Ordination interviews.
-In an attempt to aid students, licensed minister candidated, Year of Mentoring candidates and potential ordinands, the board has put together some helps and resources for the interviews.
+In an attempt to aid students, licensed minister candidates, Year of Mentoring candidates, and potential ordinands, the board has put together some help and resources for the interviews.

 In order to give you an idea of what the Board of Ministry is looking for in the Year of Mentoring and Ordination interviews, some individuals who “nailed” one of the questions from the resources document in their Year of Mentoring interview were asked to video record their presentation so they could be available to those seeking a license or ordination.
 Some of them are a little longer than they need to be but they will give an idea of how to prepare yourself for the interview.